Cleric-K/vJoySerialFeeder/Docs/Scripting.md

 If the provided Mappings are not sufficient for your needs, you can create custom actions by using a script.

-Scripts are written in the Lua language.
-The script is excuted _once_ on Serial Connect or if you edit the script while you are connected.
+Scripts are written in the [Lua](http://www.lua.org) language.
+The script is executed _once_ on Serial Connect or if you edit the script while you are connected.
-Your script can do any intialization it needs but the most important thing is to define the specially named function `update()`.
+Your script can do any initialization it needs but the most important thing is to define the specially named function `update()`.
 This function will be called on every update.

 The Lua environment comes with the following modules preloaded: